 If you have a Blackstone Rangetop Combo model, use a Phillips-head screwdriver, as well as an adjustable wrench, to remove the screws and nuts.
 Then, place the burners aside.

-Step 2: Install The Orifices
+Step 2: Install the Orifices

-To begin, use the orifice wrench, which can be found in the conversion kit, to remove the brass orifices from the back of the griddle.
+First, use the orifice wrench, which can be found in the conversion kit, to remove the brass orifices from the back of the griddle.
 The valves will now be exposed.

 Once you’ve completed the last step, install the threaded natural gas orifices into the valves.
 Apply the thread sealant before attaching the orifices.
 It’s recommended to first tighten the orifices by hand before transitioning to the 7-millimeter wrench.